Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: (Robust) Policy Control Barrier Functions

 \subsection{Time Discretization of Policy Control Barrier Functions}

 Another challenge lies in how to compute the maximum in \eqref{eq:finite_horizon_def}.
-The states $\vx_t^\pi$ can be solved numerically using an ODE solver, resulting in a time-discretized state trajectory.
+The states $\vx_t^\pi$ can be solved numerically using an \hh{ordinary \gls{de}} solver, resulting in a time-discretized state trajectory.
 It is tempting to then consider taking the maximum $h$ over this trajectory, i.e., for time discretization $\Delta t$,

 However, the gap between \eqref{eq:finite_horizon_def} and \eqref{eq:tmp:b} is particularly disastrous when computing the gradient.
 We illustrate this in the following example for the~\gls{di}.

 \textbf{Example: Gradient Error on the Double Integrator.} Consider a~\gls{di} with positive velocity $v_0 > 0$ decelerating with $\pi(\vx) = a = -1$.
 The dynamics are defined by $\dot{p} = v$, $\dot{v} = a$ with initial state $\vx_0 = [p_0, v_0]$ and constraints $h(\vx) = p \leq 0$.
 For the continuous-time case, the gradient can be derived as